Pylons/pyramid/docs/index.rst

 .. literalinclude:: narr/helloworld.py

-After you install :app:`Pyramid` and run this application.
-When you visit ``http://localhost:8080/hello/world`` in a browser, you will see the text ``Hello, world!``
+After you install :app:`Pyramid` and run this application, when you visit ``http://localhost:8080/hello/world`` in a browser, you will see the text ``Hello, world!``